min2ha/ukwa-site/content/target/71038/index.en.md

   "subject": null
 }

-# Oxford Internet Institute: Why we shouldn’t be pathologizing online gaming before the evidence is in

 A blog post by Oxford Internet Institute’s professor Andrew Przybylski about the validity of Internet Gaming Disorder (IGD)